 - Publish any new content and make an announcement describing what you’re adding and why for current and future students.

 Want to make it easier on yourself to organize and deliver clear content in your next course?
-Take a look at our introductory lecture tutorial to help you craft an awesome introductory lecture that sets students on the right path through your course.
+Take a look at this article to help you craft an effective introductory lecture, which sets students on the right path for your course.